retowuest/github-course-starter/_assignments/02-presentation.md

   * Try to summarize the paper in a single clear sentence.

-  * What does the reading tell us about the causes of war that we wouldn’t have known otherwise?
+  * What does the reading tell us about the causes of war that we would not have known otherwise?

 * How is this argument supported?
 What evidence does the reading provide?

   * While the form of evidence varies across readings, most rely on statistical and/or formal models.

-  * You are not expected to present technical or mathematical material--just the substantive argument and the reasoning behind it.
+You are not expected to present technical or mathematical material---just the substantive argument and the reasoning behind it.

+* What are some counterpoints to the main argument?
+Does the paper address them?

+  * Some authors explicitly consider competing explanations.
+Others do not.
+Either way, do not limit yourself to the objections raised in the paper.

+* How does the paper connect to the other course readings?
+Does it enrich what we have read in class?

+Your presentation will be graded on how clearly and deeply it answers the questions mentioned above.